ccarabine/Churchbarn-holiday-let/README.md

 ![Barn description and image on small devices](assets/uxd/barnhero-intro-smalldevice.PNG)

-* Barn Feature List of key features
+* Barn Feature List of key features with CTA

 See below the difference between desktop and mobile view: